Content is king.

 You know you have to produce good quality content in the hopes of generating new sales.

-In this article I’m going to outline the process for creating pre-sell content.
+In this article, I’m going to outline the process of creating pre-sell content.
 That is, content that is both:

 - Valuable to the reader

 - Designed to generate leads and sales

 If you’re reading this then I’m guessing you want to attract buyers as opposed to information seekers who are attracted to listicles and general topics of interest.